meyskens/scaleway-debian-coreos/README.md

 1. Go create a new server and select this image.
 2. If you start a new cluster you need an etcd discovery link as start point.
 You can get one at https://discovery.etcd.io/new
 3. Add your discover link as a tag to your server in format `discover:https://discovery.etcd.io/secretkeyyougot`.
 Make sure it is the first tag!
+4. Set a second tag with your Scaleway access key and token in format `api:accesskey:token`.
-4. Repeat this at least 2 more times.
+5. Repeat this at least 2 more times.
-5. Enjoy!
+6. Enjoy!
 You can just login as root and use fleet to manage your unit files.

 ---